AERCHeli/AERC_RF_Widgets/README.md

 ## ⏱ AERC Timer

-- Customised timer that provides a the same appearance as other widgets
+- Customised timer that provides the same appearance as other widgets
 - Configurable as a count up or count down timer with configurable On/Off audio alerting